opencontext/arches-via-docker/README.md

 # arches-via-docker
 Deployment of Arches (archesproject.org) via Docker.
 We initially developed this repo to simplify and streamline deployment of Arches for use in archaeology and related instruction.

 # Public Web Server and Localhost Deployments

 This main goal of this repo is to offer a simple, turnkey approach to deploying HTTPS secured Arches on the Web.
-You can also use this to deploy Arches for use on a `localhost` by leaving Arches with the Django `DEBUG` setting as `True`.
+You can also use this to deploy the current stable version of Arches for use on a `localhost` by leaving Arches with the Django `DEBUG` setting as `True`.
 See below for instructions on creating and editing an `.env` file.

 # Nginx and Let’s Encrypt with Docker Compose in less than 3 minutes